GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/04-message-components/01-messages-screen.md

 ## Customization

-Given that the `MessagesScreen` is an OoB solution, it offers very limited customization.
+Given that the `MessagesScreen` is an screen level solution, it offers very limited customization.
 Currently, the only option offered in the signature is the following:

 ```kotlin
 @Composable